26 Jun Posted on Facebook, Sable Island, June-July 2020

 Image above: A young Sable Island horse and a young Grey Seal on the north beach.
 For details, see June 11, 2020 (below).

-This first series of Zoe’s daily Facebook posts from Sable Island began on June 8, 2020.
+Series No.1, Zoe’s daily Facebook posts from Sable Island began on June 8, 2020.

 Posted on Facebook, July 11, 2020